 Memorable entries include; playing Command & Conquer: Tiberian Sun Firestorm, conducting an embarrassing interview with myself, pretending I had a shot at playing Romeo in Baz Luhrmann’s Romeo + Juliet and continuing the work on my board game Island of Eternity.

-But my favourite entry is P-P-P-Poker Table, where I design and build an octagonal poker table out of birch and European pruce.
+But my most memorable entry is P-P-P-Poker Table, where I design and build an octagonal poker table out of birch and European spruce.

 16 entries out of 33 made it through.

-Memorable entries include; creating sculpted dolls, a horrible bucket list, performing covers and my own material at Night of Arts, getting a third tattoo and designing an T-shirt for Xbox.com.
+Memorable entries include; creating sculpted dolls, a horrible bucket list, performing covers and my own material at Night of Arts, getting a third tattoo and designing a T-shirt for Xbox.com.

-But my favourite entry is one of my live performances from Night of Arts, specifically Part III & IV, “Into The Night” And “Made of Glass”.
+But my most memorable entry is one of my live performances from Night of Arts, specifically Part III & IV, “Into The Night” And “Made of Glass”.